Securrency-OSS/mirai/docs/docs/basics/actions.md

 ### Model

-MiraiAction model is a dart [@freezed](https://pub.dev/packages/freezed) class defined in dart for the json model vlaues in the `Mirai` widget json.
+MiraiAction model is a dart [@freezed](https://pub.dev/packages/freezed) class defined in dart for the json model values in the `Mirai` widget json.
 It has the following properties.

 | Parameter       | Type                                            | Description                                                                |